logmanager-oss/logveil/README.md

 Anonymized data will be outputted to provided file path in txt format (unparsed).

 Alternatively, if you don't provide file path, output will be written to the console.

+## Release

+Go to: https://github.com/logmanager-oss/logveil/releases to grab latest version of LogVeil.
+It is available for Windows, Linux and MacOS (x86_64/Arm64).

+We are using Goreleaser (https://goreleaser.com) for building LogVeil release file.

+If you wish to create your own release do the following:

+1. Clone the repository
+2. Run `CGO_ENABLED=0 GOOS=<your_target_OS> GOARCH=<your_target_CPU_architecture> go build -o logveil ./cmd/main.go`